Puremin0rez/InterestingFish/README.md

 * Added a configurable option to exclude luck of the sea enchant on a fishing rod to catch interesting fish
 * Added a configurable option to use player nickname instead of username on fish labels
 * Added a configurable option to show fish label when right clicking an item frame
+* Added [MiniMessage support](https://docs.adventure.kyori.net/minimessage.html#format) so that you can use fancy effects and full RGB color for fish descriptors and breeds

 Note that due to the flawed configuration system of the plugin, any new config options will reset your existing config.
 Therefore, your existing configs are not directly compatible with this continuation.
 You can simply merge the new options